-Currently a Ph.D. student in the UNLV History Department, Shae Smith Cox earned her M.A. in American History from Oklahoma State University in 2013.
+Currently a Ph.D.
+Candidate in the UNLV History Department, Shae Smith Cox earned her M.A. in American History from Oklahoma State University in 2013.
 She studies the Civil War with an emphasis on material culture and memory and is minoring in Public History.
 Shae interned with the Mob Museum’s content department during the summer of 2016 and worked as the project manager for the Fall 2016 exhibit Ready to Roar.
 She coauthored the grant application for the Nevada Humanities Mini Grant awarded to the UNLV Public History Program in 2016.
-Shae is the recipient of the Spring 2017 Hal Rothman Doctoral History Student Scholarship.
-She holds the position of Deputy Director for the nonprofit organization Preserve Nevada and is the local student representative and assistant coordinator for the 2018 Local Arrangements Committee for the National Council of Public Historians.
+She returned to the Mob Museum to work as an interim curator during the Summer of 2017.
+Shae is the recipient of the Spring 2018 Summer Doctoral Research Fellowship, the History Department's Outstanding Doctoral Student Award, and the John Pine Memorial Award for the National Phi Alpha Theta Organization.
+She is a member of the Society of Civil War Historians Graduate Connection Committee.
+Shae holds the position of Deputy Director for the nonprofit organization Preserve Nevada and is the local student representative and assistant coordinator for the 2019 Local Arrangements Committee for the Western History Association.

 Neil Dodge earned his Master's degree from the University of New Mexico in May 2016.
 He is currently attending the University of Nevada, Las Vegas for a Ph.D. in the history of the North American West.
 His scholarly focus is on American Indians and the formation of kinship networks prior to contact with the American state.